Pull-Processing: Reduced Development for Overexposure and High Contrast

 How shortened development lowers negative contrast and rescues overexposed or high-contrast scenes, and what it costs in shadow separation and effective speed.

 Pull-processing is corrective, not free latitude.
-It cannot recover highlights that were never exposed onto film, and reducing development below roughly two stops of pull risks uneven, low-contrast negatives that print flat across the scale.
-Ilford notes that negatives processed this way “will not be so high” in quality as conventionally processed ones.
-The technique is most reliable as a one- to two-stop adjustment for known overexposure or anticipated high subject contrast, rather than a routine substitute for accurate metering.
+It cannot recover highlights that were never exposed onto film.
+And there is a floor: beyond roughly two stops of pull, even the highlights are now under-developed, so overall density and maximum black drop, the gradient collapses, and the negative prints flat and muddy even on grade 4.
+The technique is most reliable as a one- to two-stop adjustment for known overexposure or anticipated high subject contrast, not a routine substitute for metering accurately in the first place.

 Related posts